RE

 • RELH: Long 36ft, High 2ft 8inch coach;

-The RE became the forerunner of today’s low-floor buses – with a Rear Engine.
+The RE became the forerunner of today’s low-floor buses – with a Rear Engine & drop-centre rear axle.

-1. Rear one-third (including gearbox, rear axle & engine) were standard to all types.
+1. Rear part (with gearbox, rear axle & engine) was standard to all types;

-2. Front/central two-thirds differed in length and also height.
+2. Front/central section differed in length & also height.
 The two parts were bolted together ahead of the gearbox.

 • the gearbox is located in-front of the rear axle;